miob-miob/treeGarden/docs/pages/index.md

     If you do not like included options, it is easy to provide your implementation for crucial parts of algorithm.

+!!! danger "tree-garden can be used also in pure **javascript** projects"
+    When I was not familiar with **typescript** I was not sure if you can use typescript libraries directly from javascript - typescript packages are bundled to pure javascript with type schema files **.d.ts** which are used by IDEs to get proper code completion and type hints!

 Now lets get our hands dirty with some machine-learning, lets [install tree-garden](./gettingStarted.md#installation) and [**get started with tree-garden**](./gettingStarted.md).